Wrecking Crew (video game): Sequel

-The game's story features Mario returning to the Mushroom Kingdom after a trip, only to discover that Bowser has started a constructing multiple new high-rise bases, depriving the surrounding flora of sunlight.
+The game's story features Mario, who returns to the Mushroom Kingdom after a trip, only to discover that Bowser has started constructing multiple new high-rise bases, depriving the surrounding flora of sunlight.
 To stop Bowser, Mario retrieves his magic hammer from his time on the Wrecking Crew and begins demolishing Bowser's bases.
 At each location, he encounters a member of Bowser's construction crew whom he must defeat to destroy the base, including his former rival Foreman Spike.

-The main single player mode is Story mode, in which the player controls Mario and travels through an overworld, entering each of Bowser's construction sites and defeating a rival opponent.
+The main single player mode is Story mode, in which the player controls Mario who travels through an overworld, in an attempt to enter each of Bowser's construction sites and defeat a rival opponent.
 Completing each stage within a time limit will unlock several secret stages and an alternate ending.
 Clearing stages in Story mode will unlock up to 12 total playable characters for use in Versus mode, a competitive mode for one to two players.
-Clearing the Story also unlocks Tournament mode, in which eight characters compete in a single-elimination tournament until only one remains and is declared the champion.
+Clearing the Story also unlocks Tournament mode, in which eight characters must compete in a single-elimination tournament until only one remains and is declared the champion.
 A playable port of the original Wrecking Crew is also accessible from the main menu.

-The game was re-released for the Wii U Virtual Console in Japan on September 28, 2016.
+The game was re-released on the Wii U Virtual Console in Japan on September 28, 2016, and on the Nintendo Classics service on April 12, 2024, for the first time in the West.
 A fanmade English translation patch for the game was released in October 2017.

 Legacy

+Foreman Spike appears as a playable character in Mobile Golf (2001).
 The Bonus Stage theme from Wrecking Crew was remixed for Dance Dance Revolution: Mario Mix (2005).
-The Golden Hammer as a usable item in the Super Smash Bros. series, beginning with Super Smash Bros.
+The Golden Hammer appears as a usable item in the Super Smash Bros. series, beginning with Super Smash Bros.
 Brawl (2008).
 A "Wrecking Crew" stage also appears in Super Smash Bros. for Wii U (2014) and Super Smash Bros.
 Ultimate (2018).

-Spike is set to reappear in The Super Mario Bros.
+Spike appears in The Super Mario Bros.
 Movie (2023), voiced by Sebastian Maniscalco.
-This version will be portrayed as the former boss of Mario and Luigi before they started their own plumbing business.
+This version is the former boss of Mario and Luigi before they started their plumbing business.
+After nearly 40 years, the name was standardized for future appearances as Spike also in Japan, where he was previously known as Blackie or Blacky due to his classically black beard and sunglasses, as it already was known in all regions before the release of the film.